STORE COMMUNITY ABOUT SUPPORT

 - A square branding image (similar to a box cover) to represent your game in lists and search

-- At least 1 video showing off your game or presenting your concept
+- At least 1 video showing gameplay of your game

 - At least 4 screenshots or images